peter-woyzbun/querygraph/README.md

 # Query Graph Language - Brief Introduction

-Query Graph Language (QGL) is a simple, domain specific declarative language.
+Query Graph Language (QGL) is a simple, domain specific declarative "language".
 The best way to give an idea of how it works is through an example.
 In the example, we'll be joining data from two databases: a Mongo Db database, and a Postgres database.